mouseless/learn-css/css/bem-methodology/README.md

 ## Mix

-Mix is a solution to code that is duplicated because different elements with the same behavior are named differently.
-As a solution, it says to mix a block name that is universal with a block name in local and use it.
-It is explained below with the `car` example.
+We use Mix as a solution for duplicate code due to different elements with the same behavior being named differently.
+The solution is to mix a global block name with a local block name.

 ```html
 <div class="car">